wilddesign/rutheniumAI/README.md

 d) the program should choose which descriptors provide best quantitative structure-activity relationship.

 So, in summary, we need to apply several optimizations for the aspects of the program.

+Dataset has few elements (less than 20) -> Test set ~= training set ->prediction should be done , say 50 times, then averaged results should be provided together with stdev and confidence interval.

+Make the script being able to generate optimal catalyst structures.